sbt/sbt-native-packager/src/sphinx/GettingStartedApplications/MyFirstProject.rst

 So, the default packaing takes the "universal" distribution and places it inside a ``/usr/share`` directory, owned by a user for the application.
 In addition, there is a a symlink in ``/usr/bin`` to the distributed bin script.
 This allows users on the platform to run the ``example-cli`` as a native install.

+We can generate other packages via the following tasks.
+Here's a complete list of current options.

+* ``universal:packageBin`` - Generates a universal zip file
+* ``universal:packageZipTarball`` - Generates a universal tgz file
+* ``debian:packageBin`` - Generates a deb
+* ``rpm:packageBin`` - Generates an rpm
+* ``universal::packageOsxDmg`` - Generates a DMG file with the same contents as the universal zip/tgz.
+* ``windows:packageBin`` - Generates an MSI

+While we only covered the necessary configuration for ``debian``, each package type beyond ``universal`` requires some additonal configuration relative to that packager.
+For example, windows MSIs require UUIDs for all packages which are used to uniquely identifiy two packages that may have the same name.

 Next, let's look at how to :doc:`Add configuration files <AddingConfiguration>` to use with our script.